Microbiology and Immunology

 Ayala, VI, Teijaro, JR, Farber, DL, Dorsey, SG, Carbonetti, NH (2011) Bordetella pertussis infection exacerbates influenza virus infection through pertussis toxin-mediated suppression of innate immunity.
 PLoS ONE 6(4): e19016 PMCID: PMC3080395

 We are interested in the pathogenesis of infection and disease caused by Bordetella pertussis, the agent of pertussis or whooping cough.
-We use animal models and in vitro approaches to investigate this host-pathogen interaction, with an emphasis on the host response.
+We use adult and infant animal models and in vitro approaches to investigate this host-pathogen interaction, with an emphasis on the host response and age-dependent outcomes.
 Current projects include the following:

 - Sphingosine-1-phosphate receptors as potential therapeutic targets for treatment of pertussis.
 Sphingosine-1-phosphate (S1P) signals through G protein-coupled receptors (GPCRs) that are sensitive to PT inhibition.
 We hypothesized that PT inhibits signaling through this receptor that would normally attenuate inflammation after infection, thereby exacerbating inflammation.
 Treatment of B. pertussis-infected mice with S1P receptor ligands dramatically reduced cytokine production and lung inflammatory pathology, and treatment of B. pertussis-infected neonatal mice reduced lethality, identifying another potential therapeutic avenue for pertussis treatment.
 However, these effects were not inhibited by PT, and we are currently attempting to dissect the molecular mechanism by which these ligands cause their effect.